lehigh-university-libraries/rollout/README.md

 ## Purpose

-Instead of managing SSH keys in your CI/CD that has access to your production environment to run deployment scripts, this serivce can be running in your production environment to handle deploying code changes.
+Instead of managing SSH keys in your CI/CD for accounts that have privileged access to perform deployments in your production environment, this service can handle deploying code changes.

-Requires creating a JWT from your CI provider, and sending that token to this service running in your deployment environment to trigger the deployment script.
+Requires creating a JWT from your CI provider, and sending that token to this service running in your deployment environment to trigger a deployment script.

 Also requires a `rollout.sh` script that can handle all the command needing ran to rollout your software.